In This Article

 Over five months, Sephora Accelerate participants will be provided with a robust curriculum, mentorship, merchandising support, potential funding, and investor connections.
 The incubator programming will be split into three segments: kickoff, boot camp, and graduation.

-From mid-January to March, participants will be onboarded into the Sephora Accelerate program and begin their branding, product development, and finance journeys.
+From mid-January to March, participants are onboarded into the Sephora Accelerate program and begin their branding, product development, and finance journeys.

 To close out the program in early June, each cohort member will deliver a presentation to senior-level Sephora leaders about their brand and experience in the program.
 Upon completion of the program, participants will also have the opportunity to launch at Sephora.